Jan Repas

 Jan Repas (born 19 March 1997) is a Slovenian professional footballer who plays as a midfielder for Slovenian PrvaLiga club Maribor.

 Club career

 Domžale

 Repas made his professional debut for Domžale on 28 November 2015 in the Slovenian PrvaLiga match against Koper.

 Caen

 In August 2017, Repas signed for Caen for a reported fee of about €1 million.

 Maribor

-On 30 June 2018, Repas signed for Slovenian side Maribor until 2023.
+On 30 June 2020, Repas signed for Slovenian side Maribor until 2023.
+In August 2022, he renewed his contract with the Violets until 2025.

+International career

+Repas made three appearances for Slovenia in 2017 during the 2018 World Cup qualification campaign.
+He has also represented Slovenia at youth international levels with the under-17, under-19 and under-21 teams.

+Personal life

+His younger brother, Žiga Repas, is also a professional footballer.